 The law allows workers’ organizations that register with the government to conclude legally binding collective labor agreements (CLAs) with employers and to exercise other trade union functions.
 The law includes some restrictions on collective bargaining, including a requirement that a union or unions represent more than 50 percent of the company workforce to negotiate a CLA.
 Workers and employers are given 30 days to conclude a CLA before negotiations move to binding arbitration.
 CLAs have a two-year lifespan that can be extended by one year before lapsing.
 Unions noted that the law allows employers to delay the negotiation of CLAs with few legal repercussions.

-Workers in the private sector formed and joined unions of their choice without previous authorization or excessive requirements.
-Unions in various sectors were able to associate with one of the three major labor confederations–KSPSI (Confederation of All Indonesian Trade Unions), KSPI (Confederation of Indonesian Trade Unions, and KSBSI (Confederation of Indonesia Prosperity Trade Unions).
+Unions in various sectors were able to associate with one of the three major labor confederations–KSPSI (Confederation of All Indonesian Trade Unions), KSPI (Confederation of Indonesian Trade Unions), and KSBSI (Confederation of Indonesia Prosperity Trade Unions).
 Nevertheless, several common practices undermined freedom of association.
 Unions alleged that employers commonly reassigned labor leaders deemed to be problematic.
 Antiunion intimidation most often took the form of termination, transfer, or unjustified criminal charges.
 Companies often sued union leaders for losses suffered in strikes.
-Labor activists continued to claim that companies orchestrated the formation of multiple unions, including “yellow” (employer-controlled) unions, to weaken legitimate unions.
+Labor activists claimed that companies orchestrated the formation of multiple unions, including “yellow” (employer-controlled) unions, to weaken legitimate unions.

 Employer retribution against union organizers, including dismissals, transfers, and violence, occurred.
 Employers commonly used intimidation tactics against strikers, including administrative dismissal of employees.
 There were credible reports of police investigating or interrogating union organizers.
 Some employers threatened employees who made contact with union organizers.
 Management singled out strike leaders for layoffs or transfers.